-The Japanese language is one of the most popular in the world, even though Japan is the only country in the world whose native language is Japanese (nihongo - 日本語).
-What factors in Japanese language make it so popular and unique?
+The Japanese language is one of the most popular in the world, even though Japan is the only country in the world whose native language is Japanese. (nihongo - 日本語).
+What factors in the Japanese language make it so popular and unique?

-On the internet, about 10% speaks Japanese.
+On the internet, about 10% speaks the Japanese language.
 The Japanese language has been evolving for over 1500 years.
 The Japanese speak more than 7.84 syllables per second, but the English itself speaks 6.19.

-Facts that make a conversation in the Japanese language unique
+Facts that make a Japanese language conversation unique

-The Japanese are more concerned with the emotional way the conversation is conducted.
-They don't matter so much about grammatical rules during a conversation, so particles and certain words can be excluded from a conversation, but they are absolutely necessary in a text.
+The Japanese are more concerned with the emotional way in which the conversation is carried out.
+They don't care so much about grammar rules during a conversation, so particles and certain words can be excluded from a conversation, but they are totally necessary in a text.

-At the same time that the Japanese swallow words and particles, they have 3 forms of language, one informal, one formal and one keigo (super formal and respectful).
-They avoid any negative words or insults to avoid conflicts.
+At the same time that the Japanese swallow words and particles, they have 3 forms of language being an informal, a formal and another keigo (super formal and respectful).
+They avoid any negative words or insults to avoid conflict.

-The Japanese have a collective nature, caring more for the group than for the individual.
+The Japanese have a collective nature, caring more about the group than the individual.
 This makes them rarely use personal pronouns, because it gives an individualistic idea.
-They also avoid using the first name of the person with whom they have no intimacy.
+They also avoid using the first name of the person they are not intimate with.

-The Japanese also like to use signs and non-verbal languages.
+The Japanese also like to use non-verbal signs and language.
 Silence is sometimes the only sign of an answer.
-For Japanese people, talking too much can be chaotic.
+For the Japanese, talking too much can be chaotic.

 Although there are no genders in Japanese words, women and men have different expressions and ways of communicating.
 Just as there are regional dialects, there are different dialects between men and women.